sangria-graphql/sangria-graphql.github.io/learn.md

 case class Article(title: String, text: Option[String])

 implicit val articleFormat = Json.format[Article]

 val ArticleType = InputObjectType[Article]("Article", List(
   InputField("title", StringType),
   InputField("text", OptionInputType(StringType))))

 val arg = Argument("article", ArticleType)
 ```

 ### Query AST Marshalling

 A subset of GraphQL grammar that handles input object is also available as a standalone feature.
 You can read more about it in a following blog post:

 [GraphQL Object Notation](https://medium.com/@oleg.ilyenko/graphql-object-notation-8f56194556ea)

-Feature allows you to parse and render any `ast.Value` independently from GraphQL query.
+This feature allows you to parse and render any `ast.Value` independently from GraphQL query.
 You can also use `graphqlInput` macros for this:

 ```scala
 import sangria.renderer.QueryRenderer